Yelp/mrjob/docs/guides/emr-advanced.rst

     $ python mr_my_job.py -r emr --emr-cluster-id=j-CLUSTERID input_file.txt > out
     ...
-    Adding our job to cluster j-CLUSTERID
+    Adding our job to existing cluster j-CLUSTERID
     ...

 Debugging will be difficult unless you complete SSH setup (see